Schenkee/TryHackMe-Guides/Blue/Blue.md

 ## 🛠️ Gain Access:
 In the Recon section we identified that the target machine is vulnerable to MS17_010 aka EternalBlue.

-So lets start up Metasploit using ```msfconsole```
+So, let’s start up Metasploit using ```msfconsole```

-Now lets see if there are any relevant modules avaible to us via ```search ms17-010``` this will bring back the below results.
+Now let’s see if there are any relevant modules available to us via ```search ms17-010``` this will bring back the below results.
 ![Gain Access - search](./Images/Gain%20Access%20-%20search.png)
 In this instance we can use the first result, to load this module type ```use 0```

 This will also now provide us with the answer to our first question in this section: **Find the exploitation code we will run against the machine.
 What is the full path of the code?**

 Now that we have loaded this module we will need to configure a couple of items.
-Firstly lets view our options via ```show options```
+Firstly, lets view our options via ```show options```
 ![Gain Access - Initial options](./Images/Gain%20Access%20-%20Initial%20options.png)
 The items we will need to change are **RHOSTS**, **LHOST** and the **Payload**  Noting that only the **RHOSTS** is empty and required to be set for the module.
 The **LHOST** is part of the payload options.